Electric Karmann Ghia, business end

 Seating Capacity2 adults

-Conversion Time4 months, most of that time was spent restoring the car, one week building the battery racks, and two weeks to install the motor, running cables and wiring components.
+Conversion Time4 months, most of that time was spent restoring the car, one week building the battery racks, and two weeks to install the motor, run the cables and wiring the control board components.

-I use this vehicle daily with an average driving distance of 35 miles.
-Winter use when temps are near freezing decreases performance and range by about 30-40%, all of the systems work great, I've had one failure, a loose battery terminal connection caused a terminal post to melt.
+I use this vehicle daily with an average driving distance of 26 miles.
+During winter months, when temps are near freezing, performance and range is decreased by about 20%.
+All of the systems work great, I've had one failure, a loose battery terminal connection caused a terminal post to melt.
 A set of jumper cables would have gotten me going again at a lower voltage.
 High quality components and excellent planning and building support were provided by "Electric Vehicles of America, Inc.".
 Monthly maintenance includes a 10-15 minute check of connections and water levels in the batteries, and dusting off the control board and motor.
-I've calculated the operating cost at $.05 per mile, taking into consideration the battery life, initial battery cost and charging cost based on local electric rates.
+I'm into the 7th year of running this car with battery maintenance only.
+Haven't had any problems with any of the components to date.

 code by jerry